Despite soaring prices, flexible travelers can find budget-friendly ways to enjoy summer getaways

 Hopper suggests that the best deals from major U.S. airports are often found closer to home.
 Las Vegas, Miami and Denver can be reached for around $100, while tickets to some international destinations like Montego Bay, Jamaica, can be under $300.
 London may cost well over $1,000, while fares to Iceland and Dublin can be found around $500.

 For Karen Hines and her family, avoiding flights and hotel expenses was the key to beating summer vacation inflation.
-Instead, they opted for a cruise to Bermuda to celebrate Karen Hines' 60th birthday on Carnival's newest ship.
+Instead, they opted for a cruise to Bermuda to celebrate her 60th birthday on Carnival's newest ship.

 "It was budget-friendly for all of us," said Brandi Hines, highlighting the allure of an all-inclusive experience and the opportunity to explore various destinations and meet new people.